openforcefield/qca-dataset-submission/INDEX.md

 # Dude where's my Dataset?

-Finding the source of a dataset in QCArchive can be difficult, here we offer a mapping between a dataset in QCArchive and the folder which contains its inputs including a quick overview of some metadata including the status of the dataset.
+Finding the source of a dataset in QCArchive can be difficult; here we offer a mapping between a dataset in QCArchive and the folder which contains its inputs including a quick overview of some metadata and the status of the dataset.
-Note that new datasets submitted using QCSubmit know where they were created and have a `long_description_url` in the metadata which points directly to their home folder in this repo.
+Note that new datasets submitted using QCSubmit know where they were created and have a `long_description_url` in the metadata which points directly to their home folder in this repository.

 ### Status
-The status refers to only the default spec which is required for all of our datasets currently this is `B3LYP-D3BJ/DZVP`.
+The status only refers to the `default` specification which is required for all of our datasets.
+Currently this is `B3LYP-D3BJ/DZVP`.

-### key:
+### Key:

 [![Complete](https://img.shields.io/badge/Status-Complete-brightgreen)](https://img.shields.io/badge/Status-Complete-green) 100% of all default spec jobs have been complete.